retaildevcrews/helium-typescript/README.md

 # for local run, you need to specify CLI authentication type and set the debug flag
 # $He_Name is set to the name of your Key Vault

-npm start -- --keyvault-name $He_Name --auth-type CLI -debug
+npm start -- --keyvault-name $He_Name --auth-type CLI --dev

 # optionally, set the logging level verboseness with --log-level (or -l)
 # 'info' is the default
 # please type --help for all options

-npm start -- --keyvault-name $He_Name --auth-type CLI --log-level info -debug
+npm start -- --keyvault-name $He_Name --auth-type CLI --log-level info --dev

 # alternatively you can set the following environment variables and run without command line args

 export KEYVAULT_NAME=$He_Name
-export AUTH_TYPE=CLI
-export LOG_LEVEL=info # (optional)
+export AUTH_TYPE=CLI # requires the dev flag be set export LOG_LEVEL=info # (optional)
-export LOG_LEVEL=debug # (required when using AUTH_TYPE=CLI)

 npm start